 Labels, or not there is a vast amount out there for you to drool over!

-Kids wanting to be fashionable!
+Kids want to be fashionable!

-Even our kids are in tune with the next up and coming brand!
+Even our kids are in tune with the next up-and-coming brand!

-All it takes is a well known celebrity to simply step out with them!
+All it takes is a well-known celebrity to simply step out with them!

 No stopping feet growing!

-Even if it’s those super cool trainers, smart disco shoes or sparkly kids jelly shoes!
+Even if it’s those super cool trainers, smart disco shoes, or sparkly kids’ jelly shoes!

 What's the solution, even with Jelly shoes?

-So what do you do? the dreaded hand-me-down!! of course they get their brother or sisters out grown shoes!!!
+So what do you do? the dreaded hand-me-down!! of course, they get their brother or sister’s outgrown shoes!!!

-They wouln’t be very happy bunnies here.
+They wouldn’t be very happy bunnies here.

-Charity shops on your list!
+Charity shops are on your list!

-Let’s face it there are some affordable and pretty OK items in Charity shops, that may even have the original labels!
+Let’s face it, there are some affordable and pretty OK items in Charity shops, that may even have the original labels!

 You can find yourself a pretty good bargain.